intuiface/NexmosphereIA/README.md

 ![Nexmosphere Default Design Accelerator](Screenshots/Nexmosphere-DA.jpg "width:350px")

-For more information about Nexmosphere and this interface asset, see the online article about [using Nexmosphere within Intuiface](https://support.intuiface.com/hc/en-us/articles/360009681439) within the [Intuiface Help Center](https://support.intuiface.com/hc/en-us).
+For more information about Nexmosphere and this interface asset, see our article about [using Nexmosphere within Intuiface](https://support.intuiface.com/hc/en-us/articles/360009681439) within the [Intuiface Help Center](https://support.intuiface.com/hc/en-us).

 # How to use the Nexmosphere Interface Asset?

+**NOTE**: Starting with Composer Version 6.5.1, a Nexmosphere Interface Asset containing the baseline set of capabilities outlined here can be accessed directly through Composer's Interface Assets panel.
+Only complete the following steps if you have modified the interface asset in some way.

-To add the Nexmosphere Interface Asset into an Intuiface experience, follow these steps:
+To add a modified Nexmosphere Interface Asset into an Intuiface experience, follow these steps:

 * Close all running instances of **Intuiface Composer**.
 * Download the [latest released package here](https://github.com/intuiface/NexmosphereIA/releases).
 * Extract the archive, open the resulting OutputInterfaceAsset folder, and copy the **Nexmosphere** folder to the path "[Drive]:\Users\\[UserName]\Documents\Intuiface\Interface Assets".
 * Launch **Intuiface Composer** and open your project.